INL/galahad-taggers-dockerized/readme.md

 docker compose up
 ```

 To run the taggers locally locally.
-The taggers are avaible on `localhost` with port equal to their devport.
+The taggers are available on `localhost` with port equal to their devport.
 (You can find out the devport by looking at the port-forwards defined in `docker-compose.yml`)

 Alternatively you can start specific taggers with: